Blue Sky Studios Movies List (shutdown)

 Rio Blu skateboarding

-The company handled the production of SynthaVision, a software that replicated the laws of physics for measuring nuclear radiation.
-While working, Wedge came across another impressive individual, Eugene Troubetzkoy, a computer animator holding a Ph.D. in theoretical physics.
+The company produced SynthaVision, software that replicated the laws of physics for measuring nuclear radiation.
+While working, Wedge encountered another impressive individual: Eugene Troubetzkoy, a computer animator with a Ph.D. in theoretical physics.

-Looking to his character animation skills, Wedge helped MAGI with the development of television commercials, something that made Walt Disney Productions come calling.
-Disney hired MAGI to work on its film, Tron.
+Due to his character animation skills, Wedge helped MAGI develop television commercials, which made Walt Disney Productions call.
+Disney hired MAGI to work on its film Tron.

-Soon enough, the company added a systems architect by the name of Michael Ferraro and an electrical engineer called Carl Ludwig.
-When MAGIs star of success seemed to be getting dimmer, Alison Brown and David Brown were brought in as managing producer and marketing executive respectively.
+Soon enough, the company added a systems architect named Michael Ferraro and an electrical engineer named Carl Ludwig.
+When MAGI’s star of success seemed to be getting dimmer, Alison Brown and David Brown were brought in as managing producers and marketing executives, respectively.

 Ice Age Meltdown Sid, Manny, and Diego

-MAGI finally shut down, and the 6 individuals came together in February 1987 to begin Blue Sky Studios.
+MAGI finally shut down, and the 6 individuals joined in February 1987 to begin Blue Sky Studios.

-Ferraro went to work building a programming language that would be specifically meant for Blue Sky Studios’ proprietary animation software, CGI Studio.
-After the 1987 crash of the stock market, the future seemed bleak for the new company as they were not able to get their first client until 2 years later.
+Ferraro went to work building a programming language specifically meant for Blue Sky Studios’ proprietary animation software, CGI Studio.
+After the 1987 stock market crash, the future seemed bleak for the new company, as they were not able to get their first client until two years later.

 From the late 1980s to the 1990s, the studio concentrated on producing visual effects for films and television commercials.
 It began by animating commercials for pharmaceutical corporations where they showed the mechanisms of a time-release capsule.